-Cases involving students who are accused of non-academic misconduct might be assigned to Student Conduct Education and Administration.
+Cases involving students who are accused of non-academic misconduct might be assigned to Student Support and Conduct.
 Persons found responsible for sexual misconduct could be suspended or expelled from OSU.
-You may obtain further information by contacting Student Conduct Education and Administration at 405-744-5470.
-A copy of the Student Code of Conduct can also be obtained at various locations on campus and at studentconduct.okstate. edu/code.
+You may obtain further information by contacting Student Support and Conduct at 405-744-5470.
+A copy of the Student Code of Conduct can also be obtained at various locations on campus and at ssc.okstate.edu/code.